Daaanieell/UI-Research-WS-2/README.md

   ```

 - Now use the `LoadAllWeapons()` function from the WeaponLoaderManager class to get all the weapons and add them to the list.
-- Using parameters, pass the list to the `GridMaker()` function and have each item in the grid contain an image and the name of the weapon.
+- Using parameters, pass the list to the `FillWeaponGrid()` function and have each item in the grid contain an image and the name of the weapon.
   > Note: images can be loaded using the `loadImageForWeapon()` function
 - To add text and images to a VisualElement, you can create a new VisualElement in your C# script and then add the VisualElement to another using the `VisualElement.Add(VisualElement)`.